rackerlabs/support-how-to/content/how-to/general/add-a-site-seal-to-your-website/index.md

 </script>
 ```

-There are a few variables in the code that you must customize:
+You need to customize the following variables in the code:

 {{<image src="site-seal-code.jpg" alt="" title="Site Seal Code">}}